jeffersonscientific/Delft3D/preCICE_DIMR_requirements_highlevel_summary.md

 During the PoC, the team assigned this requirement an **average score of 2.00 on the 0–3 scale**, which implies that preCICE meets this requirement.

-Representative PoC comments were:
+Representative PoC comments are:
-- “If by 'data sources' we mean 'simulators', then external simulators can be coupled by implementing a preCICE adapter.”
+- If by 'data sources' we mean 'simulators', then external simulators can be coupled by implementing a preCICE adapter.

 From a technical perspective, considering preCICE's architecture and features:
-- For this requirement, preCICE does not directly implement orchestration-level features, but can be a building block when combined with external scripts, workflow tools, or a dedicated orchestrator.
+- For this requirement, preCICE does not directly implement component level features.
+A component can be a participant to preCICE by implementing the API.
+It can also be a component with 0 timesteps, i.e., just a data provider to preCICE.

 ### Overall Assessment